KPSekhon/Boregon-Trail-Personal/README.md

 What will the application do?
 - This application is a text based game that involves moving a player from one location to the next.
 The player has the ability to decide what the character does from the options that are provided.
-The in-game decisions a character makes, determine the how difficult the challenges within the game will be.
+The in-game decisions a character makes, determine how difficult the challenges within the game will be.
 For example, the weapon a player initially chooses can have a big impact on the scalability of how difficult a challenge is.